NikolaiKh/pump-probe-imaging-multishot/README.md

 GUI is made with QtDesigner and converted to interface.py with ChatGPT-made program Qt_convertor_ui_to_py.py.

 Camera, shutter and laser are not synchronized!!!
-It could be a problem at shart explosure times (few ms).
+It could be a problem at short explosure times (few ms).
 I used it with 8 sec exp time, SHG images in antiferromagnet.